Palace snaps up Perri on loan

-Perri boosts the Eagles' goalkeeping options after veteran Julian Speroni made a terrible error in Palace's 4-3 loss at Anfield on Sunday (AEDT).
+Perri boosts the Eagles' goalkeeping options after veteran Julian Speroni made a terrible error in Palace's 4-3 loss at Anfield on Sunday (NZDT).

 Palace also has an option to complete a permanent deal for the 21-year-old, who is determined to take his chance at Selhurst Park.